Weardale Way Section 13 (Mount Pleasant to Deptford)

 Description

-If you don’t visit Mount Pleasant Park’s ornamental lake the first site to grab your attention on this section of the Weardale Way will be the graceful arch of the Victoria Railway Viaduct hurriedly completed in 1838 to mark Queen Victoria’s coronation and based on a Roman bridge in Alcantara, Spain.
-Tunnels in the bank linked quarries to riverside staithes.
+If you don’t choose to step off the trail in favour of Mount Pleasant Park’s ornamental lake, the first site that will grab your attention will be the graceful arch of Victoria Viaduct, a railway viaduct hurriedly completed in 1838 to mark Queen Victoria’s coronation.
+It carried the Durham Junction Railway and is based on a Roman bridge in Alcantara, Spain.
+Beyond the viaduct, opening onto the trail, are a couple of tunnels that linked sandstone quarries, in what’s known as the Grindstone Post, to long-gone staithes on the riverside.

-Apart from a pub, Cox Green offers the Alice Well (once its only fresh water supply) and the final opportunity to cross the river (if you wanted to visit Washington Wildfowl & Wetlands Centre for example) until the Northern Spire Bridge.
-It’s about as far up river as pleasure craft get, where the few resident boats are a reminder that the village was a hub for the early coal trade and had a substantial boat-building industry.
+In Cox Green, apart from the Oddfellows Arms pub, you’ll find the Alice Well (the well was the village’s only fresh water supply before WWII).
+The footbridge offers the final opportunity to cross the river (if you wanted to visit Washington Wildfowl & Wetlands Centre for example) until the Northern Spire Bridge.
+It’s about as far up river as pleasure craft get and where the few resident boats are a reminder of times when the village was a hub for the early coal trade and boasted a substantial boat-building industry.

-The route continues along the river, climbing steeply through riparian woodland past Wearside Golf Club, across from the aforementioned Wildfowl Centre, before arriving on a gently shelving floodplain known as Offerton Haugh (‘haugh’ is from the Anglo-Saxon for ‘flat ground alongside a river’).
-In March 1644 – during the English Civil War – an inconclusive engagement referred to as the ‘Offerton Skirmish’ took place between Scottish forces allied to Parliament and Royalist forces on the high ground to the south.
+The route continues along the river, climbing steeply through riparian woodland past Wearside Golf Club – opposite the aforementioned Wildfowl Centre – before arriving on a gently shelving floodplain known as Offerton Haugh (‘haugh’ is from the Anglo-Saxon for ‘flat ground alongside a river’).
+In March 1644 – during the War of the Three Kingdoms (English Civil War) – an inconclusive engagement referred to as the ‘Offerton Skirmish’ took place between Scottish forces allied to Parliament and Royalists on the high ground to the south.

-Past the haugh, the trail becomes more rugged as it passes through more woodland at Stony Heugh (not to be confused with ‘haugh’, a ‘heugh’ is from the Anglo-Saxon for a ‘steep hill or cliff’) before meeting tarmac once again at White Heugh Cottages.
-Towering overhead, Hylton Bridge, carries the busy A19 trunk road.
-By the time it was built in the 1970s the ferry that once operated between South Hylton and North Hylton had been closed some 20 years.
-North Hylton had been a centre for various industries including ship-building, a nod to which is given by the decaying hulks still lying alongside the village today.
+Beyond the haugh the trail becomes more rugged as it passes through woodland approaching Stony Heugh (not to be confused with ‘haugh’, a ‘heugh’ is from the Anglo-Saxon for a ‘steep hill or cliff’) before joining an access road at White Heugh Cottages.
+Hylton Bridge, towering overhead, carries the A19 trunk road.
+By the time it was built in the 1970s the ferry which operated between South Hylton and North Hylton had been closed some 20 years.
+In years gone by, North Hylton had been a centre for various industries including ship-building, a nod to which is given by the decaying hulks still lying in the mud alongside the village today.